fareen341/Django-DRF-End-To-End/README.md

 resource in the request payload.
 PATCH: Unlike PUT, a PATCH request only includes the changes that need to be applied to the existing resource, rather than the complete representation

+In-short: in put request we need to pass all fileds in payload,
 </pre>

 2. What is serializer and deserializer?